pagkly/Zed/Investopedia3/Holdco.md

 Holdco
 ## What Is a Holdco?

 Holdco is an abbreviation for "[holding company](https://www.investopedia.com/terms/h/holdingcompany.asp)," which is a firm that exercises control over one or more additional firm(s).
 The holdco accomplishes this through the acquisition of stock that is sufficient to control or influence the voting by shareholders.
-The holding company earns money by collecting the dividends from the shares of firms in which it owns a [controlling interest](https://www.investopedia.com/terms/c/controllinginterest.asp).
+The holding company earns money by collecting the dividends from the shares of firms in which it owns a [[controlling interest]](https://www.investopedia.com/terms/c/controllinginterest.asp).

 ### Key Takeaways